-Unlike some cities, Marysville isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Marysville are a mix of both white- and blue-collar jobs.
-Overall, Marysville is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Marysville who work in office and administrative support (11.30%), management occupations (10.73%), and sales jobs (10.25%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Marysville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Marysville is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Marysville who work in sales jobs (12.31%), office and administrative support (11.48%), and management occupations (9.24%).

 The people who call Marysville home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Marysville residents report their race to be White, followed by Asian.
-Important ancestries of people in Marysville include Irish, English, Polish, and French.
+The greatest number of Marysville residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Marysville include German, Irish, Polish, English, and French.

 The most common language spoken in Marysville is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Polish and Italian.